-- Conferences for Sarah Lawrence language courses and seminars take place on a one-to-one basis every other week for half an hour. - Conferences for French university courses may be held with one or two students and take place weekly for one hour.
+- Conferences for Sarah Lawrence language courses and seminars take place on a one-to-one basis every other week for half an hour. - Conferences for French university courses may be held with one or multiple students and take place weekly for one hour.
 The conference professor may be the instructor of the course, a colleague or graduate student from the department, or another scholar in the field.
-Students will do their written work for and receive grades from the university professor, the conference professor or both, depending on the course's workload and the university's requirements.
+Students will complete assignments for and receive grades from both the university professor and the conference professor.
+The workload distribution will depend on the French university course's requirements.